 Eating salmon doesn’t just taste good, this fish can also improve your heart health if you eat it regularly.
 The main reason why salmon is so good for your heart is because of the high levels of omega-3 fatty acids it contains.

 There are numerous studies that confirm that omega 3 fatty acids in salmon can decrease the chances of you getting a heart attack and other forms of heart diseases.
 Eating just two servings can decrease your chances of getting a stroke.

 The omega-3 fatty acids in salmon also help fight heart disease by preventing and treating the hardening of the arteries by stopping the development of blood clots and plaque.
 Eating more salmon can also help improve your heart health by treating diabetes (a common cause of heart disease).

 Diabetes usually causes you to have high amounts of triglyceride and low levels of HDL.
 The omega 3 fatty acids in salmon help people suffering from diabetes by reducing triglycerides and increasing HDL levels.

 Mackerel is just like salmon in that it’s a rich source of omega-3 fatty acids.
-The omega 3 fatty acids in mackerel help prevent and reverse heart disease by helping you maintain a good lipid profile, maintain healthy blood pressure, and reduces your risk of developing atherosclerosis (hardening and narrowing of the arteries that block blood flow).
+The omega 3 fatty acids in mackerel help prevent and reverse heart disease by helping you maintain a good lipid profile, maintain healthy blood pressure, and reduce your risk of developing atherosclerosis (hardening and narrowing of the arteries that block blood flow).

-Spinach is one of the best foods for the fight against heart disease because of the vitamin C, beta-carotene and other beneficial nutrients it contains.
+Spinach is one of the best foods for the fight against heart disease because of the vitamin C, beta-carotene, and other beneficial nutrients it contains.
 It helps promote heart health by inhibiting cholesterol oxidation in the blood vessel walls.